-The MA Web Design and Content Planning programme (formerly known as MA Website Architecture) is run by the Department of Design Futures within the School of Architecture, Design and Construction at the University of Greenwich.
-Over the years, the School has gained an enviable reputation for the way in which digital design has been integrated into traditional design programmes such as Architecture and Landscape Architecture.
+The MA Web Design and Content Planning programme (formerly known as MA Website Architecture) is run by the department of Creative Professions and Digital Arts within the faculty of Architecture, Computing and Humanities at the University of Greenwich.
+Over the years, the faculty has gained an enviable reputation for the way in which digital design has been integrated into traditional design programmes such as Architecture and Landscape Architecture.
 Recently, the School has sought to capitalise on this expertise by developing entirely new digital design programmes such as those in 3D-Digital Design, and Graphic and Digital Design.
 Many of these programmes already include courses in web design and the MA Web Design and Content Planning programme is a natural development of the School's digital design portfolio into this exciting new area.

 To find out more about the content of the programme and the various courses, see the Core courses page.
 Further information on attendance, location and applications is given below.
 Details of our approach to web design can be found on the Our philosophy and Design principles pages.
 If you need more information or would like to arrange a visit to the School or if you'd just like to talk to us on the phone, please use our contact form.